Insular crozier: Knops

 The shafts of the extant croziers are lined with between three and five decorative knops; that is separately cast, protruding barrel-shaped metal fittings.
 They all cast in bronze and are either cylindrical or biconical and fully wrap around the shaft.
-Typical decorative elements include inserted triangular and rectangular plaques ornamented with inlaid silver, interlace, glass studs and enamel.
+Typical decorative elements include inserted triangular and rectangular plaques ornamented with inlaid silver, interlace, glass studs, and enamel.
 The individual knopes are usually placed equally distant from each other and separated by lengths of open, plain copper-alloy.
 Four seems to have been the usual number, while those, such as the Clonmacnoise crozier, that have three are usually shorter overall and may have lost some of their length at some stage (probably when they were broken apart to make them easier to fold and thus hide from Viking and later Norman invaders).
 Knops were some times reused and attached to other croziers, the usual case for those that have five.
 Examples containing re-used knops include St. Dympna’s and St. Columba’s croziers.

 In all Insular examples, the upper and middle knopes are separately cast, while (excepting the Clonmacnoise Crosier) the lower knope is fused with the ferrule.
 The designs on the upper knop of the Clonmacnoise and River Laune croziers are similar to those at the lower portion of their crooks.
 Both the Clonmacnoise and St. Columba’s croziers have decorative collars below their upper knopes.
-Knops are not unique to Insular croziers, and can be found in many contemporary and later European examples.
+Knops are not unique to Insular croziers and can be found in many contemporary and later European examples.

 Surviving examples

-Like many Irish medieval religious objects, particularly shrines, some of the croziers (Irish: Baculus) were built in single phases, while others were first built in the 9th century and added to or reworked across the 10th and 11th centuries.
+Like many Irish medieval religious objects, particularly shrines, some of the croziers (Irish language: bachall) were built in single phases, while others were first built in the 9th century and added to or reworked across the 10th and 11th centuries.
 Many of the croziers were held over the centuries by hereditary keepers, usually generations of a local family, until re-discovered by antiquarians in the early 19th century.

 The art historian Griffith Murray estimates that there is "physical evidence for at least thirty-one Insular-type crosiers from Ireland", and around 20 other fragments composed of shafts, knops and base (ferrule).
 In addition there are fragments of four eighth-century Insular crosiers in Scandinavia.